Resident Assistant (RA)

-- Submit a COVER LETTER, RESUME, and SUPPLEMENTAL QUESTIONS to RAselection@beloit.edu
+- Submit a COVER LETTER, RESUME, and SUPPLEMENTAL QUESTIONS as PDFs to RAselection@beloit.edu

 - TWO REFERENCES need to be submitted on your behalf via Google forms

-- Attend the RA Information Session on Thursday, January 29th at 7:00pm in Mathers room in Pearsons.
+- Attend the RA Information Session on Thursday, January 29th at 6:00pm in Mathers (Pearsons).
 (Highly recommended)

-LAPC is available to assist with working on your resume and cover letter on an individual basis, OR you can attend a LAPC Resume Presentation on 2/4 @ 5:30pm.
-After the application deadline, you will be contacted by someone in Residential Life, to give you more information about the interview process, which will occur the weekend of February 21st and 22nd.
-If you have questions about the application or process, please contact the Residential Life Office at email@example.com.
+LAPC is available to assist with working on your resume and cover letter on an individual basis.
+You can also attend a special LAPC Resume Presentation on 2/4 @ 5:30pm in Mathers (Pearsons).
+After the application deadline, you will be contacted by someone in Residential Life to give you more information about the interview process which will occur the weekend of February 21st and 22nd.
+If you have questions about the application or process, please email Sarah Coyer at email@example.com.

 01/19/2015 Accepting Applications (send to RAselection@beloit.edu)

 01/29/2015 RA Information Session at 6pm in Mathers (Pearsons)